-Grinding: Grinding forces the lower jaw forward and puts tension on the upper teeth.
+Grinding forces the lower jaw forward and puts tension on the upper teeth.
 The continual thrusting affects the position of the upper arch, pushing it out of alignment.
+Dr. Goldstein warns all his patients of the other dangers of grinding your teeth, such as wearing off the biting edges of your teeth, causing an older look, plus possible head and muscle aches.

-Tooth Loss: “If a tooth is missing on the bottom, the tooth above it will grow downward since there is nothing there to stop it, and vice versa.
-Likewise, the teeth next to it will start to move sideways, too,” says Chevy Chase, MD, prosthodontist Youssef Obeid, DDS.
+“If a tooth is missing on the bottom, the tooth above it will grow downward since there is nothing there to stop it, and vice versa.
+Likewise, the teeth next to it will start to move sideways, too,” says Chevy Chase, MD prosthodontist Youssef Obeid, DDS.